abid365/learningTypescript/readme.md

 ---

 > **Interview Question:** How do we define integers or floats in typescript?
-> Hint: We don't need to define, integers and float everything is just number
+> [^1]:Hint: We don't need to define, integers and float everything is just number

 ---